RanchTheDeer/ChatURL-Radio-E2/README.md

 ## Setup

+To use the E2, you must first make sure that you have HTTP core enabled, and that you have installed the Streamcore extension (available on the Garry's Mod workshop).
-To use the E2, you must obtain an API key from here: http://ytdl.gaerisson-softs.fr/E2/
+After that, obtain an API key from here: http://ytdl.gaerisson-softs.fr/E2/
 Assign the key to the "YT2MP3APIKey" string.